AngleProtocol/angle-docs/guides/README.md

 {% endcontent-ref %}

 {% hint style="info" %}
 The app presented in our guides has been developed by the Angle Core Team.
 Anyone is welcome to build its app on top of Angle.
-We will make sure to promote and list any serious front interface of the protocol.
+We are making sure to promote and list any serious front interface of the protocol.
 {% endhint %}